dalijon-byte/open-saas-railway/README.md

 ```bash
 curl -sSL https://get.wasp.sh/installer.sh | sh
 ```
-Read the [Installation Instructions](https://docs.opensaas.sh/start/getting-started/#install-wasp) for more details (prerequisites, installing on Windows).
+Read the [Installation Instructions](https://docs.dalisoft.sh/start/getting-started/#install-wasp) for more details (prerequisites, installing on Windows).

-2️⃣ Start the app by reading the [Getting Started Docs](https://docs.opensaas.sh/start/getting-started/#start-your-db).
+2️⃣ Start the app by reading the [Getting Started Docs](https://docs.dalisoft.sh/start/getting-started/#start-your-db).

 3️⃣ Although the app will run, you'll need to set up the integrations to get all its functionality.
-The [Open SaaS Docs](https://docs.opensaas.sh) contain detailed guides on setting up:
+The [Dalisoft Docs](https://docs.dalisoft.sh) contain detailed guides on setting up:
 - Auth,
 - Payments,
 - Analytics,